symfoni/brreg-docs/source/includes/_sdk.md

 Parameter | Type | Description
 --------- | ------- | -----------
-externalSignerProvider|Provider|Should be set to the user's wallet i.e. `ethereum` from the section [Accessing the user's wallet](#accessing-the-user-39-s-wallet) from above. proxyAddress|String (Ethereum address)|If you want to point the SDK at another blockchain than the [Staging server](#networks-and-endpoints)
+externalSignerProvider|Ethereum provider|Should be set to the user's wallet i.e. `ethereum` from the section [Accessing the user's wallet](#accessing-the-user-39-s-wallet) from above. proxyAddress|String (Ethereum address)|If you want to point the SDK at another blockchain than the [Staging server](#networks-and-endpoints)

 ### list()